josteng/sim2vr/README.md

 In the following, we demonstrate how SIM2VR can be used to generate user simulations for a given Unity application.
 As an example, we consider the Beat Saber-style game implemented in the [VR Beats Kit](https://assetstore.unity.com/packages/templates/systems/vr-beats-kit-168243), which is freely available on the Unity Asset Store.

+For a more detailed step-by-step guide, including additional troubleshooting and optional steps, see [this detailed guide](./guide_sim2vr_uitb.md).

 ### Step 1: Initialisation